alexDelchev/sakila-microservices/sakila-address-api-spec/README.md

 Install this module to your local m2 repository:

-`mvn -pl sakila-address-service- am clean install`
+`mvn -pl sakila-address-api-spec am clean install`